Bolaji06/novacrust-assesment/README.md

 - **app/**: Contains the App Router pages, layouts, and global styles.
 - **src/component/**: Reusable UI components.
+- **src/hooks/**: Custom React hooks for business logic and state management.
 - **src/definitions/**: TypeScript type definitions and interfaces with Mock data.
 - **public/**: Static assets such as images and fonts.

+## Architecture Assessment

+This project aims for a Clean Architecture approach by separating the User Interface from the Business Logic.

+### Modular Design
+- **UI Component (`ConversionWidget.tsx`)**: Handles the presentation layer, receiving data and callbacks.
+It is purely responsible for rendering the UI.
+- **Logic Hook (`useConversionLogic.ts`)**: Encapsulates the state management, form validation, and event handlers.
+This keeps the component clean and the logic testable/reusable.
+- **Layout (`App.tsx`)**: Serves as the main container/layout wrapper for the widget.

 ## Learn More